dgs700/angular-custom-element/README.md

 Why wait for AngularJS 2.0 to start writing Angular code for the **W3C Web Components** specifications?
 With just a tiny, 2kb, Custom Element polyfill plus this provider you can define, export, import, and use **Custom Elements** within your AngularJS 1.x.x app or component now.
 Your AngularJS element directives can now be real, bonafide Custom Element directives.
 The element properties are seemlesly bound to your directive's $scope, so changes from outside Angular will be immediately reflected in your Angular bindings.

-## How is this different from Polymer or X-Tags?

-Polymer and X-Tags are both great projects and have been invaluable for introducing the web development community to the upcoming [Web Components](http://www.w3.org/wiki/WebComponents/) standards.
-At the core, the Custom Elements API is exactly the same.
-But unlike the Polymer Framework, this module only provides Custom Element integration because Custom Elements are the only standard that can be safely polyfilled across current browsers (including IE 9+) in a manner acceptable for production level code in terms of performance and risk.
-Polymer also uses Shadow DOM, `<template>` tags, and HTML Imports, all of which really need to be part of browser native code to function correctly, and all versions of IE through 11 are especially problematic.
-X-Tags, on the other hand, also focuses soley on creation of Custom Elements and is safe for production code across all browsers.
-But custom elements by themselves, don't really offer much.
-You still need something that provides application framework features and tools such as XHR, data-binding, module loading, etc. X-Tags is standalone.
-It can be integrated with frameworks, but requires a lot of boilerplate code that web app developers are not familiar with.

-AngularCustomElement hides all the boilerplate for Custom Element generation and AngularJS integration.
-AngularJS has all the web app framework conveniences that X-Tags lacks including data-binding, and the 2kb Custom Element polyfill is safe for *production* use across browsers.
-There is no reason why any AngularJS UI component directive shouldn't be Custom Element based at this point.
-Getting comfortable with the Custom Element API will offer much greater shelf life for components created today.
-When AngularJS 2.0 arrives this will be the default.

 ## Table of Contents